 Why do some people get blurred vision on Mounjaro?

 Blurred vision can occur as a result of rapid changes in blood sugar levels, which temporarily affect the shape and function of the eye’s lens.
+This leads many patients to search for mounjaro blurry vision how long does it last.
 As blood glucose stabilizes, vision typically returns to normal, but patients should report persistent issues to their clinician.

 Is blurred vision temporary while using weight-loss injections?